Florafelt Recirc Line – Installation Guide

 The Florafelt Recric unit contains a water pump that recirculates water to the top of the felt pockets.
 The plug in timer should be set to run 30 minutes, once a day.
 There will need to be a 110V grounded 3-prong outlet with reliable power always on nearby.

-For tipping safety the unit ships with wall mounting brackets that make it possible to structurally connect the top of the planter to the wall behind it.
+For tipping safety the Recirc 33 unit ships with wall mounting brackets that make it possible to structurally connect the top of the planter to the wall behind it.
 This prevents the possibility of the unit falling forward.
 The Recirc 33 unit has a 20 gallon tank that adds 160 lbs of weight to the unit.
 It must be placed on a solid surface preferably the floor.
 Designers can also custom build the units into the carpentry of buildings for integrated living wall designs.
+The Recirc 33 Free Standing unit does not need to be attached to a wall.
+The Recirc 24 Wall unit is designed to be mounted on the wall using cleats which are included and attached to the planter frame.
+See more details below.

 Florafelt planters are intended for water-safe areas.
 Generally water will remain within the unit however there is always the possibility that water can drip from the leaves of plants, or roots can direct water outside of the unit during water cycling periods.
 If you intend to use the unit indoors over wood floors or carpeting use extra caution to observe the unit during pump operation.
 Use common sense when placing the unit and be willing to clean up occasional plant mess or moisture leakage.